 U.S. Government assistance aims to help Albania strengthen democratic institutions and rule of law; promote sustainable, broad-based economic growth; and integrate the country into European and Euro-Atlantic structures.
 A fact sheet on U.S. assistance to Albania can be found here.

 Bilateral Economic Relations

-Trade with the United States accounts for an insignificant part of Albania's trade volume, focusing on a narrow range of goods and products.
-Major imports from the U.S. include food (mainly meat), transportation equipment (vehicles), machinery, and computer and electronic equipment, while the main exports to the United States are agricultural products, footwear, and textiles.
+Trade with the United States accounts for a small part of Albania's trade volume, and is focused on a narrow range of goods and services.
+Major imports from the United States include food (mainly meat), vehicles, machinery, and computer and electronic equipment, while the main exports to the United States include minerals, fuels and oil, agricultural products, footwear, and textiles.
 Albania is eligible to export certain products duty-free to the United States under the Generalized System of Preferences program.
 The United States and Albania have signed a bilateral investment treaty.

 Albania's Membership in International Organizations

 Albania and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, World Bank, and World Trade Organization.
 Albania also is an observer to the Organization of American States.
 As of June 2014, Albania is a candidate for accession into the European Union.